Oenothera filipes

 Oenothera filipes, the slenderstalk beeblossom, is a flowering plant in the genus Oenothera.
 It is a perennial dicot.
 It is native to parts of the southeastern United States as well as Illinois and Indiana.
 It was previously categorized in the genus Gaura.

+This species reaches a height of 1.5 meters (approximately 4.9 feet).
+Its flowers are white to pink in color.

+O. filipes has been observed growing in dry and well-drained sandy soils.
+It requires either full sun or only partial shade.